incuna/feincms-articles/docs/extensions.rst

 Bundled extensions
 ==================

+FeinCMS articles uses the FeinCMS :mod:`extensible architecture
-FeinCMS articles comes with a number of
+<feincms:feincms.module.page.extension>`, and it comes with a number of built
+in extensions.

 .. note::